amhatami/Node-Sort-Algorithms/README.md

 ```

 ## Ruls :
- * Depended on the Sort algorithm You choose imput Array could be integers, float,decima,ocat,hex or binary.
+ * Depended on the Sort algorithms, input Array could be integers, float, decima, ocat, hex or binary.
  * Array's element could be negative for only these Algorithms; Insertion Sort , Merge Sort , 3 Way Merge Sort , Quick Sort , 3 Way Quick Sort and etc.
  * Returns error mesage if not found valid input.
  * Turn On details of Algorithms progress useing : displaymode = "Yes"